UmarJavaid56/FPONGA/README.md

 FPONGA is a reimagining of the classic Pong game, implemented using Verilog on an FPGA board.

+## Getting Started
+### Prerequisites
+- An FPGA development board (e.g., Nandland GoBoard).
+- Familiarity with Verilog and FPGA toolchains.

+### Setup
+- Clone this repository: git clone https://github.com/YourUsername/FPONGA.git
+- Synthesize the Verilog code using your FPGA toolchain (e.g., Vivado, Quartus).
+- Program the FPGA board with the synthesized bitstream.

+Connect the board to a display to start playing FPONGA!

 ## Overview

 The implementation of FPONGA involves creating separate modules for each paddle and the ball.
 These modules interact with the main game board to render the game in real time.